madmicio/lovelace-ld-2410-control-card/README.md

 # lovelace ld2410 control-card
 ### Custom control card for Hi-Link LD2410 Presence Detection
+for stock esphome integration and our custom integration
 <hr>
 This card is optimized for our firmware and hardware. the hardware was designed by Giovanni Castania. can be purchased on the store.